Mitchell-kolb/GSUR/README.md

 ---
 ## About
 The GSUR Data Automation Tool has two features.
-An automated downloader tool that runs off of selenium to open your browser and login into the patient portal website and downloads all necessary files, and the analysis tool that reads through all the data files and outputs the result into a single .csv file.
+An automated downloader tool that runs off of the requests python library or selenium to open your browser and login into the EMMA patient portal website and downloads all necessary files, and the analysis tool that reads through all the data files and outputs the result into a single .csv file.

 ## Features
 - Python 3
 - Browser Automation to Download Data
-- Automation to Analyze Data and Output Results to Singular CSV file.
+- Automation to Analyze Data and Output Results to singular CSV file.
 > [!NOTE]
 > Webdrivers are required to run automated browser software.
 > Only Google Chrome is supported at the moment
+> * Please use the defualt Requests library implementation

 ## Installation & Setup